 On June 16, 2015, the Company entered into a new lease contract with E. Zobel, Inc. for the transfer of office space from 4th Floor to 2nd Floor of Enzo Building, located at No. 399 Senator Gil Puyat Avenue, Makati City for a period of six months.
-The lease agreement is renewable on a yearly basis.
-The Company then renewed the lease for another year.
+The lease agreement is renewable on a yearly basis subject to the mutual agreement of the parties.
+In January 2019, the Company renewed the lease for another year.

-The Company paid security deposit amounting to $\clubsuit 0.31$ million to answer for any and all damages to the leased premises and as security for the return of the leased premises in proper condition.
-Minimum lease payments within one year amounted to $\clubsuit 1.72$ million.
+The Company paid security deposit amounting to P0.31 million to answer for any and all damages to the leased premises and as security for the return of the leased premises in proper condition.
+Minimum lease payments within one year amounted to P1.72 million.